 On April 18th, 1996 Brook Berringer tragically died in a plane crash.

-To this day, April 18th, 1996 remains one of the saddest days The Informer has had in his 25+ years of watching sports.
+To this day, April 18th, 1996 remains one of the saddest days I can remember having in my 25+ years of watching sports.

 Berringer maybe gone, but he will never be forgotten.